 - Tour Sorrento’s narrow streets while enjoying a delicious and refreshing gelato

-Not only is this a more affordable place to stay on the coast – especially when compared to Sorrento – it’s also where to stay on the Amalfi Coast without a car since it’s connected to the main train line and easy to get to from the other towns.
+Not only is this a more affordable place to stay on the coast – especially when compared to Sorrento – it’s also the most ideal area of the Amalfi Coast for those without a car.
+It’s connected to the main train line and easy to get to from the other towns.

 A lively port town, Salerno is home to a number of great tourist attractions.
 From the charming Old Town to the massive Duomo, it’s easy to get lost in the history and culture of this quaint seaside town.
 Enjoy lounging on the beach and exploring the sights in this southern Italian village.

 Not often do you see a fully equipped apartment in a top location for such a low price!
 If you’re travelling on a budget, this Airbnb is the perfect place to stay for you.
 Roughly ten minutes from the city centre of Salerno, you’ll be located in a residential area that promises quiet and peaceful nights.
 You can sip your morning coffee on your private balcony while admiring the views of the city.
 Thanks to the big balcony glass door, your home is light-flooded, making it super welcoming and comfortable.

 Technically not a hostel but a B&B, Relax2 is one of the top places to stay in Salerno.
 As the name might’ve given it away already, the private rooms are perfect for recharging after a long day of exploring.
 Located in the heart of Salerno, you’ll be close to many cool hotspots and attractions.
 There are no shared rooms, but it’s still one of the most affordable accommodations in Salerno.
 On top of that, you’ll get a free and tasty breakfast every morning.

 Best Hotel in Salerno: Suite 39

 Enjoy all the luxury of staying on the Amalfi Coast without the price tag.
 This hotel features comfortable beds, modern amenities, and free on-site wifi.